HDembinski/monolens/README.md

 - Support gestures to rescale the lens (pinch etc)
 - Add filters that simulate color blindness as well
 - Add a splash screen with a "do not show again" to explain usage.

-# For developers

-- You can run Monolens without installing it from the project folder via `python -m monolens`.
-You need to install `pyside6` manually then.